|Nutritional Guidelines (per serving)|

 By using a brandy snifter rather than a tea cup or coffee mug, the fragrance is trapped inside.
 The glass is further accented with an orange wheel that floats atop the tea.
 In essence, it's a drink that gives as much to your nose as it does to your mouth.

-- Pour the Grand Marnier and amaretto into a preheated brandy snifter.
+Pour the Grand Marnier and amaretto into the warm brandy snifter.

 Tip: To heat the snifter, fill the glass with warm water while brewing your tea.
 Dump it out right before making the drink.

 In order to get that amazing blueberry-like flavor, you really cannot play around with the ingredients much.
 There is a variety of amaretto brands available, though it would be best to stick with a high-end label like Luxardo or Disaronno.

 In contrast, there are not many great substitutes for Grand Marnier.
 While there are many orange liqueurs available, few have the Cognac base that this drink requires.
 Don't try triple sec, Cointreau, or anything like that because they simply will not work.

 GranGala is the one brand that can be recommended as a Grand Marnier substitute.
 This one is from Italy and has a brandy rather than French Cognac base.
 It's quite nice and you will find that it saves a little money, too.

 The Orange Pekoe Tea